ministryofjustice/analytical-platform/README.md

 ## Preview docs

-You can preview how your changes will look, if you've cloned this repo to your local machine, Change directory to `docs` and run this command:
+You can preview how your changes will look, if you've cloned this repository to your local machine, Change directory to `docs` and run this command:

 ```
 make preview